 The next step after completing all your coursework is to take and pass the Utah Insurance Adjuster License exams.
 Depending on the lines of authority you wish to carry, you may need to take more than one exam.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
 When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.

 Utah offers the Property and Casualty Adjuster line, Accident/Health Adjuster line, Crop Adjuster line and Workers’ Compensation Adjuster line.

-- The Property and Casualty Adjuster license exam consists of one hundred (100) questions, and you have two hours (2:00) to complete it.
+- The Property and Casualty Adjuster license exam consists of one hundred (100) questions, and you have two hours and thirty minutes (2:30) to complete it.

 - The Accident/Health Adjuster license exam consists of one hundred (100) questions, and you have two hours (2:00) to complete it.

-- The Crop Adjuster license exam consists of sixty (50) questions, and you have one hour (1:00) to complete it.
+- The Crop Adjuster license exam consists of fifty (50) questions, and you have one hour (1:00) to complete it.

-- The Workers’ Compensation Adjuster license exam consists of sixty (60) questions, and you have one hour (1:00) to complete it.
+- The Workers’ Compensation Adjuster license exam consists of fifty (50) questions, and you have one hour (1:00) to complete it.

 A total score of 70% or more is required to pass this test.
-To further explain the scoring of the exam, we will quote the PSI Utah Insurance Department Licensing Examination Candidate Information Bulletin
+To further explain the scoring of the exam, we will quote the Prometric Utah Insurance Department Licensing Information Bulletin